JordanBandur/smart-todo/README.md

 Smart ToDo User's Guide
 =========
 ## Description
 A smart, auto-categorizing todo list app.
-The user simply has to add the name of the thing, and it gets put into the correct list.
+The user simply adds the name of the task, and it automatically get sorted into the correct list.
 ## Tech Stack

 ### **Front End**